jisungbin/jisungbin/README.md

 I'm Kotlin Engineer.
-I mainly develop Kotlin compiler plugins.
+I mostly work on uncommon developments like the Kotlin compiler plugin, Gradle plugin, and Android Lint.